What’s a solar farm?

 Does it matter who builds and operates a solar farm?

-Yes!
-The solar energy industry has grown by leaps and bounds since Silicon Ranch was founded in 2011.
-Over this period it has been made clear that not all solar companies are created and operate equally.
+The solar energy industry has grown by leaps and bounds since Silicon Ranch was founded in 2011, yet it is still a relatively immature industry with a wide range of participants.
+What has become evident over this period is that not all solar companies are created and operate equally.

-As the long-term owner of every project we develop, when Silicon Ranch builds a solar farm in your area, we become part of your community for the life of the project.
+As the long-term owner and operator of every project we develop—a distinguishing characteristic of our business model—we are uniquely motivated to become active members of the communities where we locate for the life of the project.
 We’re here to help communities like yours build on their unique legacies while respecting local history and identity.

 We buy and own the land we use

-We own the land we build on and we never sell or transfer our projects.
-We own, operate, and manage each site for the life of the project and have a 100% track record for successful delivery.
+Our preference to own the land we build on, making us property owners and taxpayers in the local community, distinguishes us from other solar developers.
+We never sell or transfer our projects; we own, operate, and manage each site for the life of the project and have a 100% track record for successful delivery.

 We restore and protect the land

-We work to improve soil, water, natural habitat, and air quality on and around our solar farms using Regenerative Energy® practices.
+We recognize our responsibility as land stewards and work to improve soil, water, natural habitat, and air quality on and around our solar farms using Regenerative Energy® practices.

 We boost local economies

-Our solar ranches inject communities with significant new tax revenues for the life of the project that support infrastructure, schools, and other community-identified priorities, without requiring government services in exchange.
+Our solar farms inject communities with significant new tax revenues that support infrastructure, schools, and other community-identified priorities, without requiring government services in exchange.
 In doing so, those communities are able to grow on their own terms.

 Spotlight on: Hattiesburg Solar Farm